ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 );
 ```

-- In `React`, what's the difference between `export function` VS. `export default`.
+- In `React`, what's the difference between `export function` vs. `export default`.
-  - Depends if you want to export a single entity VS. multiple entities.
+  - Depends if you want to export a single entity vs. multiple entities.

 ```js
 // Default export.